 Town Council Seeking Input on Single-Use Plastic Ban

-As part of their research, the Conservation Committee conducted a web-based survey of residents and businesses in Groton regarding their views on a potential plastics reduction ordinance.
+As part of their research, the Conservation Commission conducted a web-based survey of residents and businesses in Groton regarding their views on a potential plastics reduction ordinance.
 Over 450 respondents provided feedback.
 Among the key findings, nearly two-thirds of the businesses which responded are committed to reducing single-use plastics.
 Among residents who responded, 72 percent are either “very much” or “completely” committed to reducing single-use plastics.

-The Conservation Committee reported back to the Town Council early 2019.
+The Conservation Commission reported back to the Town Council early 2019.
 Following the report, the Town’s Office of Planning and Development Services was tasked with drafting a proposed ordinance which would prohibit the distribution of single use plastic bags, plastic cutlery, plastic stirrers, and plastic straws.
 The regulation would have a six-month phase-in period following adoption.

 Measures to reduce the use of single-use plastic are currently gaining momentum in the region.
 Private organizations are adopting voluntary practices to decrease their plastics consumption such as Mystic Seaport Museum which uses plant-based straws and cups and pasta stir sticks for their food services.